Skip to main content Skip to navigation

 Jenna Schmidt

-Jenna Schmidt is Human Biology major.
-She is currently working in the lab and is a team member on the cannabis, human milk, & development project.
+Jenna Schmidt is an MA student in Anthropology.
+She received her BA in Human Biology from Washington State University.
+She working on the cannabis, human milk, & development project.

 Courtney Helfrecht is an Assistant Professor at the University of Alabama in the Department of Anthropology.
 She is a biocultural anthropologist focused on investigating the effects of stress on child health and development.